 The warranty for Beats by Dre has several tiers.
 Some tiers include free replacements and repairs.

 If your coverage expires, you can still bring your defective headphones to Tech It Arlington.
 We can usually fix it, but additional fees may incur.

 At Tech It, we STRESS that repairing the headphones by yourself will VOID YOUR WARRANTY.
 As a certified dealer, we can check the condition and repair your headphones.
 Apple typically will replace defective units for equal or lesser value at no charge.
 Please note batteries are not covered by product warranty.

 Beats Headphones are constructed similarly to all audio headsets.
 The technology is unique.
 Though it could VOID the warranty, repairing them on your own is still an option.
 Now if the warranty has expired, feel free to go full DIY.

 Tools You Will Need to Fix Your Beats Headphones.

 · Wire cutters

 · Shrink tubing

 Start the repair process by connecting the headphone to an audio source, such as an MP3 player or iPod.

 Once the music is playing on your headphones, move the wire up and down.
-You also have to bend it every 1/2 inch.Repeat this process for several times until you can locate the shorted wires.
+You also must bend it every 1/2 inch.Repeat this process several times until you can locate the shorted wires.